Krissy Lamoureaux

 What is Good Catch?

-What is filed to report an unsafe condition, near miss, or event?
+This is filed/submitted to report an unsafe condition, near miss, or event.

-Topics originated by the Joint Commission to promote and enforce major changes in patient safety in thousands of participating health care organizations in the United States.
+Topics originated by the Joint Commission to promote and enforce patient safety.

 What are the National Patient Safety Goals?